Last Updated on June 16, 2021

 The George C Reifel Migratory Bird Sanctuary is one of 92 federal Migratory Bird Sanctuaries in Canada.
 It is a great place to get away from the hustle of life and enjoy nature and birdwatching.
 Amazing numbers of migratory birds use this sanctuary each year.
 The birds that you can expect to see vary by season.
 Follow the easy gravel path trails and boardwalks around as you try to spot as many as you can!

 This sanctuary does charge a small fee per person ($5 adults, $3 Kids over 2 years old and Seniors, plus bird seed) and currently you must register online for a slot to visit.
-You can find out more at their website.
+You can find out more on their website.

-Family Friendly Hikes In Langley
+Kid Friendly Hikes In Langley

 Campbell Valley Regional Park